enesdertli/Journey-Ease/README.md

-# Yolbul: Smart Route Planning Application
+# Journey-Ease: Smart Route Planning Application

-Yolbul is a smart route planning application that consolidates three different Google services and additional features into a single platform.
+Journey-Ease is a smart route planning application that consolidates three different Google services and additional features into a single platform.

 ## Features